 Certifying Officials and School Certifying Officials

 Upon approval of the program, the school/employer/sponsor agrees to designate a person(s) who will be the Certifying Official(s).
-The Certifying Official will be the liaison with the SAA.
-The Certifying Official is the only school/facility representative who may endorse VA forms or web based certifications for the purposes of GI Bill educational benefits; further, the Certifying Official is responsible for keeping the beneficiaries' training file current.
+The Certifying Official will be the liaison with the SAA on program approvals and certify the enrollment of students who are using GI Bill benefits and keeping beneficiaries' training files current.
+The Certifying Official is the only school/facility representative who may endorse VA forms or web based certifications for the purposes of GI Bill educational benefits.

 This person notifies the SAA of any changes that have an effect on the State approval and VA concurrence.
 Examples of such changes include, but are not limited to:

 Changes of school accreditation, ownership, branches, academic offerings, or licensing